 There are numerous characteristics associated with disability-friendly companies, and what’s often surprising to employers is that most inclusion practices geared toward employees and job seekers with disabilities have the added bonus of benefiting everyone.
-Some exemplary practices include, but are not limited to, the following:
+Some common characteristics of disability-inclusive companies include, but are not limited to, the following:

-- ACCOMMODATIONS: Giving all employees the tools they need to do their job effectively, whether that means assistive technology, a flexible schedule, or numerous other reasonable accommodations or productivity enhancements.
+- Providing the ACCOMMODATIONS employees with disabilities may need to do their jobs effectively, whether that means assistive technology, a flexible schedule or numerous other reasonable accommodations or productivity enhancements.

-- COMMUNICATION & EDUCATION: Expressing your commitment to disability inclusion both internally and externally, and providing training on disability-related workplace issues to staff.
+- Taking steps to ensure EXTERNAL AND INTERNAL COMMUNICATION OF COMPANY POLICIES & PRACTICES around its commitment to disability inclusion and providing training on disability-related workplace issues to staff.

 - Ensuring a barrier-free workplace by maintaining ACCESSIBLE INFORMATION AND COMMUNICATION TECHNOLOGY, as well as a workplace that is physically and attitudinally accessible.